 - Kona Unit X

-Difference between rigid, hardtail and full-suspension MTBs?
+What is the difference between rigid, hardtail and full-suspension MTBs?

 Rigid mountain bike for bikepacking